Matrixcoffee/matrix-client-core/README.md

 UnRedactBot is a [Matrix](https://matrix.org) bot that listens for redaction events, and re-publishes the redacted content

 ## Why does it exist?
+UnRedactBot is mainly a toy, but it has an important point to prove.
+This point is that redaction events stand out like a sore thumb at the protocol level, highlighting potentially interesting messages to malicious agents.

+UnRedactBot helps to demonstrate this by making redacted messages stand out like a sore thumb in regular clients as well.
+The fact that users respond negatively to UnRedactBot's operation seems to underscore the need for this message to be taught.
+UnRedactBot doesn't fabricate things out of thin air.
+It merely shows and highlights what's already there.
+Just because regular clients muffle redacted events away, doesn't mean they're really gone.

-This is mainly a toy, but it might come in handy if you really believe people shouldn't be allowed to redact their own messages.
-If you use it, please be responsible and let people know that content will be UnRedact-ed, e.g. by adding it to the room's topic.
+Whatever your purpose in running UnRedactBot, if you use it in public, please be responsible and let people know that content will be UnRedact-ed, e.g. by adding it to the room's topic.
+UnRedactBot will also help let people know it's watching by posting its read receipt on every message it stores.

 ## Status
 **Alpha**.
 (It works.
 Probably fairly well.
 No rate-limiting though.
 And it